NVIDIA/NeMo/README.rst

     DOCKER_BUILDKIT=1 docker build -f Dockerfile -t nemo:latest .

-If you chose to work with main branch, we recommend using NVIDIA's PyTorch container version 23.06-py3 and then installing from GitHub.
+If you choose to work with the main branch, we recommend using NVIDIA's PyTorch container version 23.06-py3 and then installing from GitHub.

 .. code-block:: bash